Tjpsalm/Supplier-Report-Performance-documentation/README.md

 - Is there a particular combination of material and vendor that perform poorly?
 - Is there a particular combination of Vendor and plant that performs poorly?
 - How does the same vendor and material perform across different plants?

+### Results/Findings

+The analysis results are summarized as follows:
+1.